hulkdx/findprofessional-backend-pro/dev-tools/README.md

-# Local development
-Tools that is required for local development, running everything (e.g. db, service, ect) on the local machine.
+This directory contains all tools that are required for local development.

-Currently it is used:
+Currently, it is using:
 - [skaffold](https://skaffold.dev)